 In addition to their carousel horses Cybis also created a menagerie of other carousel animals in porcelain.
 There were two very different series: the full-size collection spanning the mid-1970s through the early 2000s, and the small Carousel II series introduced in the late 1980s.
-Unlike the Hall of Fame editions, however, the second series is not merely a downsized version of the first.
+Unlike the Hall of Fame editions, however, the second series was not merely a downsized replica of the first.

 All of the full-size carousel pieces were sculpted by Susan Eaton except for the final three animals, as noted.

 The Carousel Goat was one of the two introductory carousel pieces in 1973; the other, the Carousel Horse, can be seen here.
 It is 12” high overall, with the porcelain itself being 9.75”.
 The declared edition was 500 but the edition size was later reduced to only 325.
 The original issue price was $875.
 Interestingly, although it was not released until 1973 the copyright-year mold impression may be 1969; one example, #391, sold online with an accompanying photo of the sculpture number and mold mark.
 During the 1960s several other Cybis pieces were registered with the US Copyright Office a few years before their actual retail introduction, so the discrepancy in dates is not without precedent.